What is a Will?

 - 60% of Australians second marriages end in divorce

-Since year 2000 there has been an increase by 50% of blended and step families (Example: The Brady Bunch is a step family, because they each had their own children.
+In 2021, Australia had 8.5% of families with children in step families and 3.5% in blended families (Example: The Brady Bunch is a step family, because they each had their own children.
 But, if they had a child together, the family would be called blended).

 What happens if I don’t have a Will?